 You will pay processing fees per every ticket and not per transaction

-They are likely to default you to their own payment processing provider as opposed to more globally recognised brands like Paypal or Stripe
+They are likely to default you to their own payment processing provider as opposed to more globally recognised brands like Paypal, Stripe or Square

 Using their own payment provider means the money is in their bank account and they can control payouts